dhs-gamedev/flowerknight/README.md

 ## Details
 We are using Java 16 and OpenGL

+## Contributing
+All PRs must have two reviews before merge, and changes to the code (things in src) must have a corresponding issue attached.
+It's always welcome to make new issues, and review PRs.
+We will assign issues to people, but you can also ask on the issue if you want to be assigned that issue.

 ## Requirements
 The project is built using the latest version of Open Java Development Kit (Open JDK) `java-latest-openjdk-devel`